coszio/gucci-lang/README.md

 ## What is Gucci Lang?

-Gucci Lang is an object-oriented language for learning and practicing SOLID principles.
+Gucci Lang is an toy language made with the purpose of learning language design.

 It was made using [chumsky](https://github.com/zesterer/chumsky) and [ariadne](https://github.com/zesterer/ariadne), and aims to have a simple syntax for didactic purposes.